Adam Jerzy Czartoryski: Early life and education

-Czartoryski was born on 14 January 1770 in Warsaw.
-He was the son of Prince Adam Kazimierz Czartoryski and Izabela Flemming.
+Adam Jerzy Czartoryski was born on 14 January 1770 in Warsaw.
+He was the son of Prince Adam Kazimierz Czartoryski and Countess Izabela von Flemming.
 It was rumoured that Adam was the fruit of a liaison between Izabela and Russian ambassador to Poland, Nikolai Repnin.
-However, Repnin left the country two years before Adam Czartoryski was born.
+However, Repnin left the country two years before Adam Czartoryski was born, but Empress Catherine II dismissed Nikolai Repnin from his post on 10 April 1769.

+His half-siblings were Teresa Czartoryski (1765–1780), Maria Anna Czartoryski, Konstanty Adam Czartoryski, Gabriella Czartoryski (d.
+1780), Zofia Czartoryski and Cecylia Beydale (1787–1851).

 After careful education at home by eminent specialists, mostly French, he went abroad in 1786.
 At Gotha, Czartoryski heard Johann Wolfgang von Goethe read his Iphigenia in Tauris and made the acquaintance of the dignified Johann Gottfried Herder and the "fat little Christoph Martin Wieland".

 In 1789, Czartoryski visited Great Britain with his mother and was present at the trial of Warren Hastings.
 On a second visit in 1793, he made many acquaintances among the British aristocracy and studied the British constitution.

 In the interval between these visits, he fought for Poland during the Polish–Russian War of 1792, which preceded the Second Partition of Poland.
 He was one of the early recipients of the Virtuti Militari decoration for valour there.
 He was arrested on his way to Poland at Brussels by the Austrian government.
-After the Third Partition of Poland, the Czartoryski estates were confiscated, and in May 1795, Adam and his younger brother Konstanty were summoned to Saint Petersburg.
+After the Third Partition of Poland, the Czartoryski estates were confiscated, and in May 1795, Adam and his younger brother Konstanty Adam were summoned to Saint Petersburg.